 3. Coat the chuck in all-purpose flour and a tbs of salt.

 4. On medium-high, coat the pan with olive oil and get all the sides of the meat browned in batches.
-Careful to not cook them to long, there will be plenty of cooking in the slow-cooker. 🙂
+Careful to not cook them to long, there will be plenty of cooking in one of the multi-purpose pressure cookers. 🙂

 5. Set the meat aside, dose more olive oil and saute the onion on medium-low heat for ~10 minutes.

-6. Throw everything into the slow cooker with the potatoes on the bottom.
+6. Throw everything into the pressure cooker with the potatoes on the bottom.
 Next are the tomatoes, carrots, garlic and tomato paste.

 7. On top, throw in the meat and onions.
 Season with salt and pepper very very generously, the potatoes soak up all the flavor.